 Search

-Denia is a small picturesque port town located on the shore of the Mediterranean Sea, in the province of Alicante, of the Valencian Autonomous Community.
-Locals affectionately call Denia the "pearl of Costa Blanca".
-Together with you, we will find out why hundreds of foreigners are looking for property for sale in Denia every month!
+Denia is a small picturesque port town.
+It is located on the shores of the Mediterranean Sea, in the province of Alicante, Valencia.
+Locals affectionately call Denia the "pearl of the Costa Blanca".

-The city of Denia stretches at the foot of Montgo Mountain, covering an area of 66 km2.
-There are no sudden seasonal temperature changes because the local mountain ranges are not only pleasing to the eye, but also keep cold air masses out, forming their own special microclimate.
-The sun shines over the city for as long as 320 days a year, and the average annual temperature is +19 ℃.
-No wonder the World Health Organization in 1982 recognized the local climate as one of the best in the world and erected a unique "climate monument" in the city.
+The city of Denia is located at the foot of Montgo Mountain, covering an area of 66 km².
+The absence of sudden seasonal temperature changes is explained by the fact that the local mountain ranges are not only pleasing to the eye, but also keep cold air masses and thus form their own special microclimate.
+The sun shines over the city for a whopping 320 days a year, and the average annual temperature is over 19 ℃.
+In 1982, the World Health Organization recognized the local climate as one of the best in the world, erecting a unique "climate monument" in the city - El monumento al clima.

 Beach in Denia